aiven/aiven-docs/docs/products/kafka/howto/flink-with-aiven-for-kafka.md

 already been configured with all of the context necessary to interact with the cluster for your processing.

-1. Create a new class called `io.aiven.example.flinkcapitalizer.StringCapitalizer` which performs a `MapFunction` transformation on incoming records, emitting every incoming string in uppercase.
+1. Create a class called `io.aiven.example.flinkcapitalizer.StringCapitalizer` which performs a `MapFunction` transformation on incoming records, emitting every incoming string in uppercase.